-The N. Mathiatis Project comprises two exploration licences (2.06km2) that includes the former N. Mathiatis pyrite mine that commenced operations in 1965 and closed in the early seventies.
+The N. Mathiatis project comprises of the N. Mathiatis, N. Kapedes and Umber regions and is focused on the former N. Mathiatis pyrite mine that commenced operations in 1965 and closed in the early seventies.

-Mathiatis and the neighbouring S. Mathiatis mine are reported to have produced 26,691 ounces of gold and 154,719 ounces of silver from near-surface mining between 1936 and 1938.
+The region is also well known for the historic mining of precious metals, with the N. Mathiatis and neighbouring S. Mathiatis mine reported to have produced 26,691 ounces of gold and 154,719 ounces of silver from near-surface mining between 1936 and 1938.

-A review of drill intercepts from historic long sections through the mine reveal substantial mineralised widths including 2.24% Cu over 12m, 1.0% Cu over 21m, 0.47% Cu over 24m, 0.45% Cu over 15m, 0.37% Cu over 21m and, 0.33% Cu over 36m.
-These grades have not been validated by the Company.
-Caerus will undertake a detailed review of the substantial database to generate 3-D models to determine what portion of the original mineralised envelope remains in the ground and what is in the neighbouring dumps.
+Caerus will focus on a detailed review of the substantial database to generate 3-D models to determine what portion of the original mineralised envelope remains in the ground and what is in the neighbouring dumps.